 Our Zofran lawyers are here to help.
 Zofran is an anti-nausea drug produced by GlaxoSmithKline (GSK).
 Zofran has been prescribed to pregnant women who suffer from morning sickness (hyperemesis gravidarum).
-Zofran has also been shown to increase congenital birth defects such as cleft palate, club feet or hands, and atrial septal defect, which is a newborn child heart defect.
+Zofran has also been shown to increase congenital birth defects such as cleft palate, club feet or hands, and atrial septal defect, which is a newborn child heart defect, cleft lip, structural heart defect or a cranial defect.
 If you baby suffered a birth defect or personal injury that you believe was caused by Zofran (Ondansetron) or another defective drug, call the Pennsylvania Zofran attorneys at the the Trapani Law Firm for a free consultation so that we can discuss a possible Zofran lawsuit settlement.

 A pregnant mother often experiences morning sickness symptoms such as vomiting, nausea and dehydration.
 Zofran is a 5-HT3 antagonist that blocks serotonin and stimulates gastric emptying.
 The Federal Drug Administration (FDA) never approved Zofran for hyperemesis gravidarum or morning sickness.
 But GlaxoSmithKline directly marketed Zofran to ob-gyns as treatment to pregnant women with morning sickness.
 Our Zolfran attorneys are aware of a 2011 study which showed Zofran use doubled the risk of cleft palate and atrial septal defect.
 Furthermore, in the year 2000 GlaxoSmithKline received over 30 reports regarding birth defects in newborn babies of mothers prescribed Zofran.
 If your newborn child suffered a birth injury as a result of Zofran use, our Zofran lawsuit lawyers will help you receive financial compensation through Zofran settlements or a Zofran lawsuit.